PacktPublishing/Node-Cookbook-3rd-Ed/02-Writing-Modules/content.md

 ### See also

-* TODO LATER
+* *Installing Dependencies* in this chapter
+* *Writing module code* in this chapter
+* *Publishing a module* in this chapter

 ## Installing Dependencies

+In most cases, it is most wise to compose a module out of other modules.

+In this recipe we're going to install a dependency.

 ### Getting ready

-For this recipe, all we need is a command prompt open in the `hsl-to-hex` folder from the **Scaffolding a Module** recipe.
+For this recipe, all we need is a command prompt open in the `hsl-to-hex` folder from the **Scaffolding a module** recipe.

 ### How to do it